PostHog/posthog.com/contents/blog/the-posthog-array-1-34-0.md

 ### Deprecation and removal notices
 - Starting from PostHog 1.35.0 SAML will change from being instance-based to domain-based.
 This means that SAML configurations will take place in the PostHog UI.
 You will be able to have multiple SAML providers on the same instance (segment by domain, from the user's email address).
 Please review our [SSO docs](/sso) for more details.
-- If you use SAML on your self-hosted instance and have enabled SAML enforcement (previously `SAML_ENFORCED` environment variable).
-Please be aware this environment configuration has been deprecated too.
+- If you use SAML on a self-hosted instance and have enabled SAML enforcement (previously `SAML_ENFORCED` environment variable) then this environment configuration has been deprecated too.
 You will now need to configure SSO enforcement via Authentication domains (see [SSO docs](/sso) for more details.)

 ## Give us your feedback
 We’re always working on improving the product experience and would love to talk to you!
 Please join one of our Product, Engineering, or Marketing team members on a quick 30-min call to help us understand how to improve.
 Schedule directly [on Calendly](https://calendly.com/posthog-feedback).
 As a thank you for your time, we'll be giving away awesome [PostHog merch](https://merch.posthog.com)!